 Sometimes, that connection is based on similarity: in the fifth episode of Season 3, design expert Bobby Berk and hero Jess Guilbeaux bond over their painful upbringings.
 Both were adopted and were later kicked out of their respective homes after being outed to their families as young teens.
 Jess spent her life feeling like she was a burden to those around her, but Bobby helps her to see that her friends aren't there for her out of pity, but out of genuine love.

 Other times, that connection is based on difference.
 During a particularly loaded moment in Season 1, Brown, a black man, and hero Cory, a conservative cop, discuss the fraught relationship between police officers and people of color.
 They have contrasting perspectives, but ultimately come away with a new understanding of each other — a rather astounding, consequential scene to watch amid an increasingly divided political landscape.
 Brown told Vanity Fair last June that since filming, the two have kept in touch.
 Cory is now an activist, and often texts him after being able to have similar breakthroughs with people who have a differing point of view.

 It's an idealized, perhaps anomalistic example of how these conversations typically play out, but one that serves as a testament to how transformative Queer Eye can be.
 Gervais says the casting team sometimes flags aspects of the heroes' stories that could resonate with the Fab Five, but instances like these, they could never anticipate.

 "That's not something that you can plan," she continues.
 "That was such an important moment in the show, and those are the moments that we want to present and that we hope to continue.
 Sometimes you just don't know.
 You put it out there in the universe and it just unfolds."

-So just as the show asks its heroes to be open, it's just as critical that it leaves itself open to them.
+Just as the show asks its heroes to be open, it's equally as critical that it leaves itself open to them.